jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Lab1_Intro.md

 Now we're ready to make our first api call using curl.

-Let's put everyhting together in our script.
-It should look like this:
+Let's put everyhting together in our script.  _Note: I've also added some comments.
+The `#` comments out the line in bash.
+I'll use that to indicate what I'm doing_

+Update the script to look like this:
 ```bash
 #!/bin/bash